-Sessions and Classes for Infants with their Parents and Caregivers
+Private Sessions and Group Classes for Infants with their Parents and Caregivers

 We Invite Families with Newborns,

-(learning to lift the head and to roll but not yet sitting or crawling),
+(learning to lift the head, to roll but

-including those with developmental delays or Special Needs children
+including those with developmental delays or Special Needs to

 Call Brenda Sorkin 704.650.7252 or email Brenda@MovementDialogues.com